Frequently Asked Questions

 Pathways Career Testing combines three measures to recommend the kinds of careers, jobs and preparation that would be more likely to fit who you are.
 Your results include sections on career interests, motivators you must satisfy for a sense of fulfillment, and behavioral style.
 The psychometric sections of the test have been research-validated and are reliable.
 The job recommendations are linked to a national jobs database that is updated as new jobs are created and added.

-Pathways Career Testing offers the option of having a professional career coach go over your results with you.
-This option also includes a second report with an in-depth review of your results.
+Pathways Career Testing includes a professional career coach go over your two reports with you.
 It provides helpful information on your strengths and stress, preferred work environment, relationships, how others can communicate with you better, and the value you bring simply by being who you are.

 How long does it take to do the online Pathways Career Testing?